-5. We are not required to provide maintenance during the term of the contract for the physical objects provided to Customer or for software which Customer uses on hardware in its direct possession.
-Such maintenance is Customer’s responsibility.
+5. We are not required to provide maintenance during the term of the contract for the physical objects provided to the Customer or for software which the Customer uses on hardware in its direct possession.
+Such maintenance is the Customer’s responsibility.
 Prices are calculated based on this division of responsibilities.
-Customer is free to request support or maintenance services (if applicable for a fee) from us or the manufacturer; we will assist, to the extent required, in obtaining any such services from the manufacturer.
-Any changes to the purpose of the contract require our consent.
+The Customer is free to request support or maintenance services (if applicable for a fee) from us or the manufacturer; we will assist, to the extent required, in obtaining any such services from the manufacturer.
+Any changes to the contractual item require our consent.
 In the case of hardware, this applies in particular to the installation of new hardware components or operating programs.
-Application software is installed at Customer’s own risk and expense.
-In the case of software, any installation and use of updates requires our express consent and is done at Customer’s own risk and expense.
+Application software is installed at the Customer’s own risk and expense.
+In the case of software, any installation and use of updates requires our express consent and is done at the Customer’s own risk and expense.
 We are required to provide consent insofar as this is required to maintain the software.
-Customer may not claim any reduction in usage fees.
+The Customer may not claim any reduction in usage fees.
 However, any entitlement to reimbursement of usage fees remains unaffected.

-1. In the case of contracts with commercial businesses, the place of performance for both Parties is the location of our company’s registered office.
+1. In the case of contracts with merchant (Section 1 HGB), the place of performance for both Parties is the location of our company’s registered office.

 3. The contract language is German.